 Ampthill boasts numerous nurseries and two lower schools: Russel Lower and The Firs.
-If you’re after independents, there are a range of options nearby, including Bedford Girls’ School (prep & senior), Bedford School (boys prep & senior), Rushmoor School, St Andrews School (co-ed prep, girls senior) and Pilgrims Pre-Prep.
+If you’re after independents, there are a range of options nearby, including Bedford Girls’ School (prep & senior), Bedford School (boys prep & senior), Bedford Greenacre Independent School, St Andrew’s School (co-ed prep, girls senior) and Pilgrims Pre-Prep.

 BEST KEPT SECRET